 Enters Virginia and Connecticut.

-The first-ever "Toll Gala" fundraiser is held.
+The first-ever "Toll Brothers Gala" fundraiser is held.
 This event continues to be held annually and has been a great success year-after-year, benefitting national organizations like the American Red Cross and the American Cancer Society.

 Westminster Title, a subsidiary of Toll Brothers opens, its doors.